team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/egg-plant.md

 - Geranium

 ## Description:
-Egg plants have a luxuriant purple colour with flowers of the same colour and have large leaves. <update>In Sri Lanka, various local varieties are grown, including the popular 'Thirunelveli' and 'Anjalee' cultivars, which are well-adapted to local conditions.</update>
+Eggplants have a luxuriant purple colour with flowers of the same colour and have large leaves.
+Can be grown in regions at 1300m above sea level.
+Several special varieties like **Amanda, Anjali, HORDI Lenairi, Thinnaweli purple, and padagoda** are suitable for Sri Lankan conditions.

 ## Planting requirements
 **Planting season:** <update>Year-round in Sri Lanka, with peak planting during the Yala season (March to August) and Maha season (September to March).</update>